NEW Bachelor of Science (Honours) Brewing and Distilling (BRD) CW128

 What is the Course about?

 Brewing is the process by which beer is produced.
 Distilling is the fermentation and purification process for the production of distilled spirits including whiskey and brandy.
-The brewing and distilling industry in Ireland is growing rapidly and includes:
+The brewing and distilling industry in Ireland is experiencing rapid growth.
+Statistics includes:

-- A growing Irish beer sector employing 2,000 people and supporting thousands of farming families
+- The growing Irish beer sector employs 2,000 people and supporting thousands of farming families

 - Direct employment in distilling to grow by 30% by 2025